spakai/birthday-paradox/README.md

 There a four classes

 BirthdayParadox
--Takes a set of population with their sample size , generates random numbers and checks how many duplicates are present in each sample.
+- Takes a set of population with their sample size , generates random numbers and checks how many duplicates are present in each sample.
--The code that does this is passed as a Work object and added to the ThreadPool queue.
+- The code that does this is passed as a Work object and added to the ThreadPool queue.

 ThreadPool
--Has multiple threads pick up Work from queue and execute them
+- Has multiple threads pick up Work from queue and execute them

 Work
--A piece of code that is pushed into ThreadPool queue and uses a callback function to update the output.
+- A piece of code that is pushed into ThreadPool queue and uses a callback function to update the output.

 GnuPlotter
--writes plot commands and csv input
+- writes plot commands and csv input

 ##Tests